Modeling Noisy Quantum Circuits Using Experimental Characterization

 where the subscript denotes the qubit and the schematic representation of the input circuit $C$ is given in Fig.~\ref{fig:GHZstatediagram}.
 The instruction set for this circuit is limited to the one-qubit Hadamard $(H)$ and two-qubit controlled-NOT (\textsc{cnot}) unitaries along with the initialization and readout gates acting on a quantum register of size $n$.
 We study this example for a range of register sizes from $n=2$ to $20$ by composing a noisy circuit model that represents GHZ-state preparation on a QPU based on superconducting transmon technology \cite{chow2011simple,PhysRevA.93.060302}.
 This example demonstrates the unique features of superposition and entanglement using a circuit depth that is within the capabilities of the NISQ devices \cite{cruz2019,wei2019verifying}.

-We decompose this input circuit into a set of subcircuits $S$ based on the four primary functions of the circuit, i.e., initialization and measurement, preparation of a single-qubit state, and preparation of a two-qubit entangled state.
+We decompose the GHZ-state preparation circuit from Fig.~\ref{fig:GHZstatediagram} into a set of subcircuits $S$ based on the procedure detailed in Sec.~\ref{sec:methods}.
+In this example, we identify a series of overlapping 2-qubit subcircuits for coarse-graining the $n$-qubit state preparation.
 Spatial variability in the device noise motivates a decomposition based on each register element $q_i$.
-We extend these subcircuits to generate a corresponding set of test circuits $T$ defined with respect to input state in the computational basis.
-The expected outcomes of these particular test circuits are simple to calculate from the truth tables for each operator \cite{nielsen_chuang_2010}.
-We examine the models using these test circuits.
+We extend these subcircuits to generate a corresponding set of test circuits $T$ by the set $g$ given as